-LUPA recognizes that efforts to avoid academic misconduct may also effectively impede scholarship and research pursuits.
+Lincoln University recognizes that efforts to avoid academic misconduct may also effectively impede scholarship and research pursuits.
 However, it believes that scholars, researchers and administrators can take active measures to create a climate of openness in research which may discourage academic misconduct.
 The following measures should be viewed as examples of best practice which may deter academic misconduct if regularly practiced:

 - A. Maintain and store raw data upon which research conclusions are based in a safe environment.
 The raw data is best protection against claims of fabricated or falsified research.
 Researchers are encouraged to consider backup systems for raw data. - B. Preview research proposals and manuscripts with colleagues of equal or greater experience.
-This may serve to improve the technical/scientific quality of the proposal or manuscript, while also providing for corroboration of research ideas and timing. - C. Present research findings at departmental or other faculty meetings.
+This may serve to improve the technical/scientific quality of the proposal or manuscript, while also provides evidence for corroboration of research ideas and timing. - C. Present research findings at departmental or other faculty meetings.
 This also provides for more open discourse among colleagues for the mutual protection of individual researchers leading to an enhanced climate of integrity and objectivity. - D. Adhere to established standards of ethics regarding authorship of publications.
 All authors named on a collaborative study accept full responsibility for the work published or at least for that portion of the research for which they are responsible.
-Researchers should be familiar with established guidelines and should also adhere to requirements set by individual publishers. - E. Hold staff meetings for the purposes of previewing research proposals and presenting research findings.
-Such forums may be useful in enlisting the department's assistance in solving administrative and other problems involving research projects.
-Department chairs might consider requesting a file copy of each research manuscript submitted for publication. - F. Encourage the incorporation of formal course work in ethics into the curriculum, making this subject an integral part of the research and educational experience.
+Researchers should be familiar with established guidelines and should also adhere to requirements set by individual publishers. - E. Hold staff and faculty meetings for the purposes of previewing research proposals and presenting research findings.
+Such forums may be useful in enlisting appropriate and adequate assistance in solving administrative and other problems involving research projects.
+Department chairs might consider requesting a file copy of each research manuscript submitted for publication. - F. Encourage the incorporation of formal course work on research ethics into the curriculum, and thereby making this subject an integral part of the research and educational experience for all Carlow University stakeholders.